-If you want to apply to Cornell, the deadline for Fall 2022 admissions is January 2 and the fee for the application is $80.
-Application fees can add up, but some schools do have free applications and students who are struggling to afford application fees may qualify for for fee waiver for their application.
+If you want to apply to Cornell, the deadline for Fall 2023 admissions is January 2 and the fee for the application is $80.

-Cornell University offers early decision but not early action Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
+Cornell offers early decision but not early action.
+Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.

-The early decision acceptance rate at Cornell is 23%, compared to an overall acceptance rate of 11%.
-In 2021, Cornell admitted 1397 of the 6158 students who applied early decison.
+The early decision acceptance rate at Cornell is 21%, compared to an overall acceptance rate of 9%.
+In 2022, Cornell admitted 1930 of the 9017 students who applied early decision.

-Getting into Cornell is extremely difficult.
+Cornell is an extremely difficult school to get into.
 Cornell evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are extremely difficult to get into, like Cornell, accept fewer than 30% of all applicants.
 At least 75% of admitted students have GPAs in the top 10% of their high school class and scored over 1310 on the SAT or over 29 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you stand out.

 |Academic GPA||Very Important|